15 Descriptive Statistics

 Total 428 100.0 100.0

-Similarly, we can create the frequency table for the bmi_cat variable:
+Similarly, we can create a frequency table for the bmi_cat variable:

 underweight 11 2.6 2.6